microsoft/MixedRealityToolkit-Unity/com.microsoft.mrtk.accessibility/Documentation~/Accessibility.md

 ### DescribableObject

 >![NOTE]
->DescriableObject is in the early stages of development and is provided to allow review and to gather feedback.
+>DescribableObject is in the early stages of development and is provided to allow review and to gather feedback.

 `DescribableObject` is a script that can be added to user interface elements and scene objects to enable a future assistive reader to understand the role of the object as well as to provide details for the user.